...

 InjurySeverityCompensation

-Brain damageVery severe (a)£344,150 to £493,000
+Brain DamageVery severe (a) - Full-Time Nursing Required£344,150 to £493,000

-Pelvis and hipsSevere (a)(i)£95,680 to £159,770
+Pelvis and HipsSevere (a)(i) - Extensive Fractures£95,680 to £159,770

-AnkleVery severe (a)£61,090 to £85,070
+AnkleVery severe (a) - Transmalleolar Fracture£61,090 to £85,070

-WristComplete loss of function (a)£58,710 to £73,050
+WristComplete Loss of Function (a)£58,710 to £73,050

 You can also use our compensation calculator to see how much your claim might be worth.
 Simply input the details of your accident, and you could be given a valuation of your claim in moments.